 - Cook until seared on all sides until well browned, about 3-4 minutes on each side.

-- Add in the remaining ingredients, stir well to combine and cover.
+- Add in the remaining ingredients to the slow cooker, stir well to combine and cover.

 - Cook, on low heat for 5-6 hours or until pork is fork tender.